The Chart for Sunstone Hotel Investors Inc. (SHO) Is Flashing Mixed Signals

 SHO’s Market Performance

-SHO stocks went down by 0.00% for the week, with a monthly jump of 2.68% and a quarterly performance of -0.09%, while its annual performance rate touched -6.05%.
-The volatility ratio for the week stands at 2.59% while the volatility levels for the past 30 days are set at 4.30% for Sunstone Hotel Investors Inc..
-The simple moving average for the period of the last 20 days is 4.89% for SHO stocks with a simple moving average of -2.28% for the last 200 days.
+SHO stocks went up by 3.07% for the week, with a monthly jump of 14.08% and a quarterly performance of 3.25%, while its annual performance rate touched -5.18%.
+The volatility ratio for the week stands at 2.24% while the volatility levels for the past 30 days are set at 3.51% for Sunstone Hotel Investors Inc..
+The simple moving average for the period of the last 20 days is 7.80% for SHO stocks with a simple moving average of 2.83% for the last 200 days.

 Analysts’ Opinion of SHO